The 100 year journey.

 In the Early 1800s Patrick Shirreff started selecting and breeding new varieties of wheat at Mungoswells.
 He was indeed mentioned by Charles Darwin even before the publication of 'On the origin of species'.
 We did grow these early varieties for several years but find that modern varieties give better yields and quality.

 In the late 1920s and early 1930s Major Andrew McDowall developed the world's first Electric tractor, which was built in the workshop at Mungoswells.
 Perhaps it is this innovative streak which has led to our diversification into flour milling.

 In 2008 we started building a small Maltings to take our own barley and wheat grown on the farm and convert it to malt ready for brewers and distillers to make beer or whisky.
 Most micro brewers don’t have their own crushing facility so a small mill was bought.
 Our malt is packaged in 25Kg or 250Kg bags.

 Having bought the mill to crush malt we now have a facility which enables us to mill wheat to produce flour.
-Being partly Organic and having the maltings allows us to produce a wide range of flours such at Malted Wheat Flour and the more common flours such as Bread Flour or Plain Flour.
+Being partly Organic and having the maltings allows us to produce a wide range of flours such as Bread Flour or Plain Flour.
 Most of our flours can be bought either Organic or Non-Organic.
-In total we have 14 types of flour available to sell packaged in 1.5kg and 16kg bags.
+In total we have 15 types of flour available to sell packaged in 1.5kg and 16kg bags.
 See our Products page.